So Good (Zara Larsson album): Release

-"Lush Life" was released as the lead single of So Good on 4 June 2015 in Sweden and on 9 June 2015 internationally.
-Three music videos were released for "Lush Life"; the first was directed by Måns Nyman while the second and third were both directed by Mary Clerté.
-It was an international success, peaking within the top 10 in several countries including the United Kingdom, Australia, Germany and Spain.

-On 22 July 2015, "Never Forget You" featuring MNEK was released digitally in the United Kingdom.
-A music video, directed by Richard Paris Wilson, was released on 17 September 2015.
-The song peaked within the top 10 in several countries, including the United Kingdom, Sweden, Denmark and Finland.
+"Lush Life" was released as the lead single of So Good on 4 June 2015 in Sweden, and on 9 June internationally.
+(Note: International Apple Music release history of "Lush Life":) Three music videos were released for the song; the first was directed by Måns Nyman, while the second and third were both directed by Mary Clerté.
+It was an international success, peaking within the top 10 in several countries including the United Kingdom, Australia, Germany, and Spain.
+On 22 July, "Never Forget You" featuring MNEK was released digitally in the United Kingdom.
+Its music video, directed by Richard Paris Wilson, was released on 17 September 2015.
+The song peaked within the top 10 in several countries, including the United Kingdom, Sweden, Denmark, and Finland.
 The single also became both Larsson and MNEK's first US entry, managing to peak at number 13 in May 2016 on the Hot 100.
-The single was certified 4× Platinum in Sweden and 2× Platinum in the US.
+The single was certified 4× Platinum in Sweden and 5× Platinum in the US.

 On 2 September 2016, "Ain't My Fault" was released as the third single from the album.
-Its official music video, directed by Emil Nava, was premiered via Larsson's Vevo account on 30 September 2016.
+Its official music video, directed by Emil Nava, was premiered via Larsson's Vevo account on 30 September.
 It reached the top 20 in Australia, United Kingdom, Finland and Denmark among others, peaking at number one in Sweden.

-On 11 November 2016, "I Would Like" was released as a promotional single, and was later released as an official single.
-Larsson performed the song on the thirteenth series of The X Factor UK on 4 December 2016.
+On 11 November, "I Would Like" was released as the fourth single.
+Larsson performed the song on the thirteenth series of The X Factor UK on 4 December.
 The song reached the top 10 in several countries, including the United Kingdom and Ireland.

+Larsson collaborated several singers in So Good, including Charlie Puth (left) for the title track and Ed Sheeran (right) for "Don't Let Me Be Yours".